Stronger Together

 I finally got to watch the movie Military Wives this week, which I had originally planned to go to the premier in March, but then Lockdown in Australia occured.

-The original documentary with Gareth Malone creating the first military wives choir in Britain was very emotional for me, as it was so close to my experiences as a military wife.
-Nine years later, I unexpectately was hit with waves of emotions and memories I thought I had buried deep down long ago.
+The original documentary with Gareth Malone creating the first military wives choir in Britain was very emotional for me, as it was so close to my experiences as a military wife/spouse.
+Nine years later, I unexpectately, was hit with waves of emotions and memories I thought I had buried deep down long ago.

 The movie made me laugh at the zany things and comradery that were portrayed in the movie, even the layout of the buildings and pad estates had memories flooding back.

 You see, I was a military wife for 6 years of my life, as my former husband served in the British Armed Forces.
-It was during this time, that I had the opportunity to live and work in Germany as part of the British Forces, Germany contingent.
+It was during this time, that I had the opportunity to live and work in the UK and then in Germany as part of the British Forces, Germany contingent.

 These are my friends who I plan to meet up with in Mallorca in 2022, and who have been part of my support network as I have navigated the breakdown of my marriage as well as relocation back to Australia away from my dearest friends.

-When I gave up teaching I was fortunate to be able to work with the British Royal Engineers at their HQ, which helped ease my transition into life as a Military Wife, and really introduce me to the difficulties miltiary members and their families can face not only during service but also post transition from the armed forces.
+When I gave up teaching I was fortunate to be able to work with the British Royal Engineers at their HQ, which helped ease my transition into life as a Military Wife, and really introduce me to the difficulties military members and their families can face, not only during service but also post transition from the armed forces.

 It was during this time, that one of my husbands friends, and who lived 2 houses up from us was killed in Afghanistan.
 I’ll never forget that day.
 It is etched into my memory.